twodigitss/testingcommands/README.md

 3. Install as binary with  `make install`<br>
 4. Run as  `kfetch`<br>
 5. For uninstalling use `make uninstall`<br>

+## Supported distros
+- Arch linux and derivated distros
+- Debian and derivated distros
+- Redhat and derivated distros

 ## What this fetch can do?
 >   - Set custom ascii arts<br>